What affects cost planning for moves in London

-Distance inside the city influences travel time, but building access dominates.
+Distance inside the city influences travel time, but building access usually dominates the schedule.
 Stairs, narrow corridors and internal turns slow each carry.
-Lifts can help, yet many buildings require lift bookings with fixed windows or concierge sign-ins, creating waits and batching.
-Route timing also matters: school-run or commuter traffic reduces route predictability, so crews build in buffer time.
+A third-floor flat without lift access will almost always take longer than a ground-floor property with straightforward kerbside parking.
+Lifts can help, yet many buildings require bookings with fixed windows, concierge sign-ins or service-lift rules that create waiting time and batching.
+Route timing also matters: school-run traffic, event pressure and peak-direction congestion reduce predictability, so sensible plans include buffer time.
 A big part of this comes from how route planning affects London moves.
 Scheduling pressure is clearer when you look at London demand patterns at different times.

-In practice, two nearby addresses can generate very different costs if one has a clear kerbside space and lift access while the other requires a long carry and stairwork.
-The first completes faster, the second extends the schedule, even if the mileage is minimal.
-It also reflects how neighbourhood layout changes moving time.
+In practice, two nearby addresses can generate very different totals if one has a clear kerbside space and lift access while the other requires a long carry, stairwork and building sign-in.
+The first finishes faster; the second extends the schedule, even if the mileage is minimal.
+The same underlying pattern is explained in how neighbourhood layout changes moving time.

 Cost driverWhat changes the timeWhy it affects total cost

-Parking accessResident-permit zones, red routes, distant or timed baysLonger kerb-to-door carries and timed loading windows slow each shuttle, increasing labour hours
+Parking accessResident-permit zones, red routes, distant or timed baysLonger kerb-to-door carries and tighter loading windows slow each shuttle, increasing labour hours

 Building layoutStairs, narrow corridors, tight turns, lift bookingsSmaller loads per trip and waiting for lifts add handling time, extending the schedule

-Van size / moversRight-sized van and crew vs. too small or too large for the streetCorrect sizing reduces trips; mismatched van or crew increases trips or manoeuvring time, adding hours
+Van size / moversRight-sized van and crew versus a setup that is too small or too awkward for the streetCorrect sizing reduces trips; a poor fit increases trips, staging or manoeuvring time, adding hours

 Typical move price patterns in London

 Pricing scales with duration because labour is charged by time.
-Moves with simple access complete faster and cost less than similar-distance moves with stairs, distant parking or managed loading bays.
-Two similar-size homes can produce very different totals if one requires long carries and lift waits.
+Moves with simple access finish faster and cost less than similar-distance moves with stairs, distant parking or managed loading bays.
+Two similar-size homes can therefore produce very different totals if one requires long carries and lift waits while the other has straightforward kerbside access.

 Move typeTypical time rangeWhat affects duration